 Historic Houses (Built circa 1900)

-The Victorian homes on Elmsley Place were part of Toronto’s first subdivision, but were eventually acquired by St. Mike’s as the College expanded westward.
-McCorkell and Sullivan (House 2 and House 96, respectively) are co-gendered buildings, while Gilson and Maritain (Houses 6 and 8) are both mixed-gendered communities, with single-gendered washrooms.
+The Victorian homes on Elmsley Place were part of Toronto’s first subdivision but were eventually acquired by St. Mike’s as the College expanded.
+McCorkell and Sullivan (House 2 and House 96) and Gilson and Maritain (Houses 6 and 8) are both mixed-gendered communities, with single-gendered washrooms.
 In total, the Historic House constituency provides accommodation to roughly 70 students.
 The Houses are a mix of single and double rooms, so the buildings accommodate both first-year and upper-year students.
-All the Historic Houses have air conditioning so students in these buildings pay a small premium.
+All the Historic Houses have air conditioning.

 Sorbara Hall (Built 2001)

 Sorbara is our newest residence building and was designed to complement the architecture of St. Basil’s, our Collegiate Church.
 The building is mainly composed of single rooms so it is home to the majority of our upper-year students.
-However, a limited number of double rooms (mainly on the lower level) are reserved for first-year students.
-The first three floors are all-male, the middle floor is all-gendered and the top two floors are all-female.
-Sorbara Hall is air conditioned and every room has its own sink so students in this building pay a slight premium.
+The first two floors are all-male, the middle floor is all-gendered and the top two floors are all-female.
+Sorbara Hall is air conditioned and every room has its own sink.
 Sorbara also has a music room, a modest cardio room and laundry facilities.
 Most dorm rooms measure 11′ x 14′.
 As of summer 2022, Sorbara Hall rooms now feature double beds and vinyl flooring.

 Brennan Hall (Built 1936)

 Situated one floor above the Dining Hall, this secluded residence accommodates just twelve students, making it an ideal home for graduate and mature upper-year undergrad students.
-The floor is a co-ed space; female students assigned to Upper Brennan will have an ensuite bathroom while the male students share a common washroom on the floor.
+The floor is a co-ed space; female students assigned to Upper Brennan will have an ensuite bathroom, while the male students share a common washroom on the floor.